 3. NonScents Total Odor Control Deodorizer

 Just from looking at the can, you can tell this is a simple product.
 No fancy marketing tricks here, just plain litter odor eliminator that can both be sprinkled on top of fresh and used cat litter.

 The product is all-natural, meaning there are no artificial scents or harmful substances added.
 That’s great!
 You can use as much of the stuff as you want.
 We gave it good a try, to see if it lives up to expectations.

 And it works!
 On average, we usually have to replace our litter about once every 7 days without deodorizer.
 After applying 1/4 inch of NonScents, we managed to stretch that out to 12 days.
 That’s a huge amount of money saved on litter long-term!

 4. Hartz Unscented Nodor Cat Litter Spray

 This spray contains a compound that works on contact by permanently surrounding the airborne molecules that give a bad smell.
 You can use the spray on a clean litter tray to prevent future smells, but it can also be applied to already-used litter to counter any smells.

 Since it doesn’t clump the litter, you can use as much as you’d like.
 The spray is very easy to use and contrary to other products, it doesn’t contain baking soda.

 Other ways to avoid bad odors in the litter box

-Cat litter deodorizers are very effective, but they’re certainly not the only way to get rid of bad smells in the litter box.
+Cat litter deodorizers have been proven to be effective, but they’re certainly not the only way to get rid of bad smells in the litter box.
 Here are some steps you can take to keep everything smelling minty fresh:

 The most obvious thing to do is replace your litter in time and clean the box every week.
 Unfortunately, these are also the things that owners seem to easily forget.